NO EXCUSES - WE RECYCLE!

 - Flatten cardboard boxes (cardboard that does not fit in the recycling bin can be placed next to it)

 Recycling makes good sense for our natural environment, our economy, and us.
 Instead of using materials once, throwing them away in a landfill and then replacing them with new raw materials, you can recycle - this will reduce pollution from the manufacturing process, reduce energy that would otherwise be used to create new materials, and conserve natural resources.
-Ultimately, all of this will save you money, because things made from recycled content use less energy to produce than raw materials!
+If protecting the planet isn't motivation enough, recycling also saves money because things made from recycled content use less energy to produce than raw materials!

 Keep in mind that here at IC, we have to pay to get rid of our trash, but we are paid for what we recycle.
 It's kind of like getting paid twice for recycling - we save the money from not throwing it away and we get paid to recycle!
 It just makes sense.
 For more information, click here!